 The easier it is to navigate through the app, the more confident and happy your users feel.
 So, make sure they don’t need to think twice on ant step.
 Here is a mockup of the first page which may serve as a source of inspiration for you.

-Simplicity might as well be the motto of UI/UX design.
+Simplicity can be one of the basic user interface design principles for web applications.
 Users shouldn’t have any problems proceeding from one point to another.
 Think of the navigation, for instance.
 A convenient one would have fewer elements and familiar titles.

 Whichever UI designs for web applications you are considering, they should not restrict or take control away from the users.
 Empower them with your UI instead.
 The very first thing you can do is locate the most important tools and buttons next to the users’ working area.
 Let them feel that they can do or undo any action at any time.